Parliamentary Assembly of the Council of Europe: Originator of the European flag and anthem

+Anthem of Europe

+Propositions for an anthem for Europe began almost as soon as the Council of Europe was created in 1949.
+"Ode to Joy" had been suggested in the 1920s by the great pioneer of European unity, Count Richard von Coudenhove-Kalergi, and in a 1955 letter to the Council of Europe he proposed it again.
+However it was not until the early 1970s that the question was taken up by the Assembly's Committee on Regional Planning and Local Authorities.
+The parliamentarians saw an anthem as the next logical step, after the creation of the European flag in 1955 and Europe Day in 1964, to "spread the European idea" and - after initial discussion of a possible Europe-wide competition - the committee decided that a piece of music without words would overcome the problem of multiple languages in Europe.
+The committee agreed Beethoven was "justly regarded as one of the great European geniuses", and that his tune "had universal value".
+In a resolution adopted on 8 July 1971, the Assembly formally proposed "Ode to Joy" as the European anthem.
+The proposal found favour with the Council of Europe's Committee of Ministers, which formally adopted the anthem in 1972.
+It was subsequently taken up by the EU in 1985.

 Ending the death penalty in Europe

 In 1973 Swedish PACE member Astrid Bergegren first put forward a motion inviting member states to abolish the death penalty.
 Momentum built in the following years, and by 1980 the Assembly was calling on Europe's parliaments to abolish it, and insisting that the "right to life" included in the European Convention on Human Rights implied a ban on state killing.
 In 1989 the Assembly took the decision to make ending executions a condition of Council of Europe membership - just before a wave of central and eastern European nations joined the organisation.
 Today, the death penalty has been abolished in law in all 46 member states in peacetime, though some continue to allow it in time of war.
 Though rare calls are occasionally heard for its reintroduction, abolition continent-wide is now regarded as a major achievement of the Council of Europe as a whole, and it now joins others in pressing for abolition worldwide.